v-ladynev/Restcomm-Docker/README.md

 To build the image:

-First git clone this repository and then:
+1. git clone this repository

+2. if you are using Windows check that all shell scripts have `LF` line separators

+3. run this command to build `restcomm/restcomm` image

 ```docker build -t restcomm/restcomm:latest -f Dockerfile .```